 I feel no fright"

-a riff that almost creeps up upon you, from the murky shadows, and then explodes with fury and rage.
-The lyrics seem to foreshadow
+with a riff that almost creeps up upon you, from the murky shadows, and then explodes with fury and rage.
+The lyrics seem

-Quorthon's interest in Norse mythology, though the actual name Equimanthorn was something that he made up.
-This song is speed
+to foreshadow Quorthon's interest in Norse mythology, though the actual name Equimanthorn was something that he made up.
+This

-beyond speed, destroying everything in its path.
-Even the vocals are spewed forth with such rapidity that they are difficult
+song is speed beyond speed, destroying everything in its path.
+Even the vocals are spewed forth with such rapidity that they

-to decipher.
+are difficult to decipher.
 After a couple minutes, the song slows down a bit, utilizing more mid-paced thrash riffs.
-Again, an epic nature
+Again,

 with slow and heavy riffs, accompanied by the chiming of funeral bells and some brief acoustic parts, as well as sparse keyboard